Hypergomas/jampack/README.md

 </div>

+**NOTE:** JamPack is currently being made as a highschooler's hobby project.
+Suggestions are very much appreciated!

 &nbsp;&nbsp;&nbsp;&nbsp;
-JamPack is a lightweight, extensible asset framework made for use in games and apps.
+JamPack is a lightweight, asynchronous and extensible asset framework made for use in games and apps.
 By default, it doesn't come with any encoders or decoders, but it's easy to make your own!

 &nbsp;&nbsp;&nbsp;&nbsp;
 To decode assets at runtime, you can open a jar, which you can unpack in order to receive it's raw asset data.